I Dream of Jeannie Cusamano: Synopsis

-Jimmy Altieri's behavior at a capo meeting convinces Tony and Junior that he is an FBI informant.
+Jimmy's behavior at a meeting convinces Tony and Uncle Junior that he is an FBI informant.
 Jimmy is lured into a trap by Christopher and killed by Silvio; his body is dumped in an alley with a dead rat stuffed into his mouth.

-Knowing that Tony's life is in danger, Dr. Melfi openly speculates about his mother, noting that she often speaks of infanticide.
-She suggests that she has a borderline personality disorder, that she creates bitterness and conflict, and has no love or compassion.
-Tony cannot bear to hear this.
-He crosses over to Melfi's chair, looms over her, calls her a "twisted fucking bitch" and storms out.
+Knowing that Tony's life is in danger, Dr. Melfi openly speculates about Livia, noting that she often speaks of infanticide and suggesting that she has borderline personality disorder.
+Tony angrily rejects this, physically threatens Melfi, and storms out.

-Tony is brought to an FBI safehouse.
-Agent Cubitoso reveals that Livia's room at the retirement home was bugged, and plays recordings that confirm Tony's suspicions that the attempt on his life was planned by his uncle, goaded on by his mother.
+Tony is brought to an FBI safehouse where Agent Frank Cubitoso reveals that Livia's room at the Green Grove retirement home has been bugged.
+He plays audio recordings that confirm Tony's suspicions that the attempt on his life was planned by Uncle Junior, who was goaded by Livia.

-When Tony returns to Dr. Melfi, he explains that the murder was attempted partly because he was seeing her and that her life is now in danger.
-He tells her to leave town.
-He then confides to his crew that he is seeing a psychiatrist.
+Tony returns to Melfi, explaining that the attempted hit occurred partly because he was seeing her, and telling her to leave town.
+When he next goes to her office, he is told she is on vacation.
+He confides to his crew that he is seeing a psychiatrist.
 Though Silvio and Paulie accept it, Christopher cannot and walks out.
-Tony and his crew then begin to retaliate against Junior's crew, killing Chucky Signore and Mikey Palmice.
-However, Junior and the rest of his crew are then arrested.
-Tony's lawyer tells him that he was not indicted because the charges relate to a stock fraud scam in which he was not involved.
-Junior is offered a lesser charge if he confesses that Tony is the de facto boss of the family, but he refuses.
+Tony and his crew then begin to retaliate against Junior's crew, killing Mikey and Chucky.
+However, Junior and the rest of his crew are then arrested; Tony's lawyer tells him that he was not indicted because the charges relate to a stock fraud scam in which he was not involved.
+Junior is offered a lesser charge if he confesses that Tony is the de facto boss of the DiMeo crime family, but he refuses.